nythrox/nythrox/README.md

 See some of my <a href="https://gist.github.com/nythrox">gists</a> (playful hacks I've built).

-Currently, I'm working as a Mobile Developer using Flutter at BTG Pactual.
 You can read my CV <a href="https://docs.google.com/document/d/1NTGi1UjUfwKXm1RPSyAumDo1zKpkiHYCeuY7fyHUOSQ/edit?usp=sharing"> here</a>.

 Got any questions on a library, some code of mine, or just want to chat?
 - 📫 Reach out to me on: